awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraFeaturesRegionsDBEngines.grids.md

 | AWS GovCloud \(US\-East\) | \- | \- | \- | \- | \- |
 | AWS GovCloud \(US\-West\) | \- | \- | \- | \- | \- |

-## Data API for Aurora Serverless<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.Data_API"></a>
+## Data API for Aurora Serverless v1<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.Data_API"></a>

-The Data API for Aurora Serverless provides a web\-services interface to an Aurora Serverless cluster\.
-Rather than managing database connections from client applications, you can run SQL commands against an HTTPS endpoint\.
-For more information, see [Using the Data API for Aurora Serverless](data-api.md)\.
+The Data API for Aurora Serverless provides a web\-services interface to an Aurora Serverless v1 cluster\.
+Instead of managing database connections from client applications, you can run SQL commands against an HTTPS endpoint\.
+For more information, see [Using the Data API for Aurora Serverless v1](data-api.md)\.

 | Region | Aurora MySQL 5\.6 | Aurora MySQL 5\.7 | Aurora MySQL 8\.0 | Aurora PostgreSQL 10 | Aurora PostgreSQL 11 |